 For advice you can call our professionals or apply mortgage online

 When you switch from one mortgage agreement to another with your present lender, this is a product transfer.
 A product transfer is a lesser-known option that, depending on your circumstances, may be a better alternative to remortgaging, even though the concept is not new.
 For example, if your lender’s Standard Variable Rate (SVR) has lately gone up owing to increased interest rates, you may want to consider switching to a fixed-rate mortgage plan.
-This is a product transfer if you want to keep your loan amount the same and you’re content with your present lender, so you’re only switching products.
+This is a product transfer if you want to keep your loan amount the same and your content with your present lender, so you’re only switching products.

 In most cases, the product transfer procedure is a piece of cake.
 Since a formal appraisal of your property is unlikely to be required, this is the best option, unlike when applying for a loan or remortgaging.
 In most cases, your lender will be able to arrange a product transfer over the phone or in-person quite quickly.
 Although many high street lenders do not demand this for normal product transfers, the applicant(s) may be required to fill out an income and spending form as part of an affordability check.
 The borrower will be given a product transfer form to sign once this process is complete and if the credit check is passed.
 However, only a few lenders may also ask for updated income verification.
 The entire procedure can be finished in as little as a week if lenders employ property appraisal software that produces data rapidly.